LorenzoVicino/blockchain-v1/README.md

 ## 📝 License

-This project is open-source under the MIT License.
+This project is open-source.
 Feel free to modify and expand!

 ## ✨ Made with 💻 & ☕ by Lorenzo Vicino